cosc2336-ds-alg/assg00/README.md

    index variables `i`, `j`, etc.  Make your code readable, think of it as writing a document to communicate with other developers (and with your instructor who will be evaluating your code).
-4. There are certain whitespace requirements.
+4. There are certain white space requirements.
 In general there should usually never be more than 1 blank line in a row in your code.
    Likewise there should usually not be more than 1 blank space on a line.
 There should be 1 blank space before and after all binary